-Sponsored by BYU Studies—Richard Bennett is a professor of Church History and Doctrine and BYU, and the author of Temples Rising: A Heritage of Sacrifice (Deseret Book, 2019).
+Richard Bennett is a professor of Church History and Doctrine and BYU, the author of Temples Rising: A Heritage of Sacrifice, and president of the Mormon Trail Center at Winter Quarters.

 I was born and raised in Sudbury, Ontario, Canada where my father worked as an underground miner for the International Nickel Company for almost 40 years.
 My parents, Cliff and Evelyn Bennett, converted to The Church of Jesus Christ of Latter-day Saints in 1952 when I was six years old.
 My older brother, Gary, and I grew up in a very small branch and enjoyed many speaking and teaching opportunities when very young.
 His dramatic conversion as a young adolescent, influenced me greatly.